 Getting to the stadium: Opt for Vancouver’s public transportation to get to the stadium and avoid navigating the city’s traffic.
 Take the Skytrain to the Stadium/Chinatown Station or bus it – routes 6, 17, and 23 stop nearby.

 Why choose Mexico City: Mexico City is a megapolis like no other, rich in history, bursting with culture, and buzzing with urban energy and worldly style.
-Come for the World Cup’s history-making opening match – the only time a city has hosted the opener three times - and stay for everything from top-notch museums and archaeological sites to legendary nightlife and unbeatable street food.
+Come for the World Cup’s history-making opening match – the only time a city has hosted the opener three times – and stay for the fantastic things to do, from top-notch museums and archaeological sites to legendary nightlife and unbeatable street food.

 Don't have tickets to the game?
 It’s all about the customer at Torito Sports Bar Reforma, a local fave near Parque Chapultepec.
 Expect lots of TVs, good drink and grub specials plus a chilled-out vibe.